TL;DR: The Scrum Product Owner Anti-Patterns

 Finally, there is the sprint review.
 Despite that it is an outstanding opportunity for the product owner to improve the collaboration with both stakeholders and the scrum team, some POs simply do not get the message:

 - Selfish PO: The product owner presents “his or her” accomplishments to the stakeholders.
 (Remember the old saying: There is no “I” in “team”?)

 - Delayed sprint acceptance: The product owner uses the sprint review to accept user stories.
 (This should be decoupled from the sprint review.
 The product owner should accept user stories the moment they are meeting the acceptance criteria.)

 - Unapproachable PO: The product owner is not accepting feedback from the stakeholders.
-(Such a behavior violates the prime purpose of the sprint review ceremony.)
+(Such behavior violates the prime purpose of the sprint review ceremony.)

 Admittedly, the product owner role is the most challenging scrum role, and the higher the expectations are, the easier it is to fail them.
-Nevertheless, the concept of continuous improvement also applies to exercising the product owner role.
+Nevertheless, the concept of continuous improvement also applies to exercise the product owner role.
 The list of product owner anti-patterns above may be a starting point.

 What product owner anti-patterns have you observed that are missing in the list?
 Please share with me in the comments.